olga-demidko/documentation/docs/integrations/okta/okta-integration.md

 <!-- ![okta_organization_page1](media/okta-organization-page-01.png ':size=100%') -->

-2. Add NexPloit app, if it is not already added, and assign users to the app.
+2. Add the NexPloit app, if it is not already added, and assign users to the app.

 <!-- ![okta_organization_page2](media/okta-organization-page-02.png ':size=100%') -->